 It’s always worth talking to an insurance company that specialises in insurance for people with disabilities, since they will have expert knowledge and be able to offer specialist policies for most eventualities.

 If you have a general enquiry about car insurance for carers and people with disabilities, Chartwell Insurance has an FAQ page or you can call them direct on 0800 0890146.
-Other good sources of advice and information include Carers UK and Carers Direct.
+Other good sources of advice and information include Carers UK and NHS Carers Information.